MysticTempest/MysticTempest-Tea-mod/README.md

 ### Instructions
 1. Install SMAPI, and the pre-requisites listed above.

-2. The "MysticTempestBotanyMachines" is now a content pack for Custom Farming Redux; and can go directly in your "Mods" folder.
+2. The "[CFR] MysticTempestBotanyMachines" is now a content pack for Custom Farming Redux; and can go directly in your "Mods" folder.
 The "Shop Expander" folder has a config file to be placed in the ShopExpander mod.
-3. Lastly, go to the content pack for the "MysticTempest\_Tea\_and\_Botany_Mod" mod, and edit the "config.json".
+3. Lastly, go to the content pack for the "[CP] MysticTempest\_Tea\_and\_Botany_Mod" mod, and edit the "config.json".
 The config is auto-generated on first play, so launch Stardew Valley at least once before looking for it.
 Change the 'true' to a 'false' so the Botany expansion will no longer be disabled.